-The LOGOSOL F2 is designed for simple assembly and adjustment.
+The Logosol F2+ is designed for simple assembly and adjustment.
 Set up on an underlying surface that is level and does not scratch the sawmill during assembly.

-Save time by reading through the entire assembly instruction before beginning assemble the sawmill, and then follow the instructions step by step during assembly.
+Save time by reading through the entire assembly instruction before beginning to assemble the sawmill, and then follow the instructions step by step during assembly.

-When this symbol appears, tighten the bolts so that they still can move.
-When there is no symbol, tighten the bolts well.
+When this symbol appears, only tighten the bolts such that they can still move.
+When there is no symbol, tighten the bolts firmly.